-It is obvious from Figure 2 that the third-order terms do not vanish under FSLG-irradiation and they are significant in size given that the $T{2,0} = \frac{1}{\sqrt{6}} \left(3I{1z}I{2z} - (\vec{I}1 \cdot \vec{I}2) \right)$ and the $T{2,\pm 2} = \frac{1}{2} \left(I_1^{\pm} \cdot I_2^{\pm} \right)$ contribute directly to the residual line broadening.
-We believe that these third-order terms contribute significantly to the residual linewidth under FSLG decoupling especially for strongly coupled spins as encountered in CH2-groups.
-As in the case of the second-order cross terms, there is a good agreement between the analytical (Fig. 2B) and the numerical calculations (Fig. 2A) of the third-order terms.
+It is obvious from Fig. 2 that the third-order terms (double commutator terms of a single homonuclear dipolar coupling in the interaction frame of the effective field) do not vanish under FSLG-irradiation and they are significant in size given that the $T{2,0} = \frac{1}{\sqrt{6}} (3I{1z}I{2z} - (I_1 \cdot I_2))$ and the $T{2,\pm 2} = \frac{1}{2} (I_1^{\pm} \cdot I_2^{\pm})$ contribute directly to the residual line broadening.
+We believe that these third-order terms contribute significantly to the residual line width under FSLG decoupling, especially for strongly coupled spins as encountered in CH2 groups.
+As in the case of the second-order cross terms, there is a good agreement between the analytical (Fig. 2b) and the numerical calculations (Fig. 2a) of the third-order terms.

 The influence of heteronuclear dipolar couplings on the residual line broadening can be analyzed theoretically in the same way.
 Again, third-order terms from a single heteronuclear dipolar coupling are obtained and do not vanish if the effective-field angle is set to the magic angle.
-These terms have the same spin-tensor components as the third-order homonuclear terms but the spatial dependence differs.
-The dependence on the effective field angle is shown in the Supporting Information (Figure S2).
-The second-order heteronuclear-homonuclear dipolar cross terms show a similar behavior as the homonuclear-homonuclear terms.
-Their functional form is shown in Figure S3 of the SI.
-They are minimized for an effective field orientation around the magic angle.
+These terms have the same spin-tensor components as the thirdorder homonuclear terms but the spatial dependence differs.
+The dependence on the effective-field angle is shown in the Supplement (Fig. S2).
+The second-order heteronuclearhomonuclear dipolar cross terms show a similar behavior as the homonuclear-homonuclear terms.
+Their functional form is shown in Fig. S3 of the Supplement.
+They are minimized for an effective-field orientation around the magic angle.
 Further line broadening during the FSLG sequence can come from experimental errors like sample inhomogeneities, pulse transients, and B_1 -field inhomogeneities.

-4 Transient Compensation in FSLG
+4 Transient compensation in FSLG